feathers-plus/feathers-offline-publication/README.md

 console.log(selector({ username: 'jack' })); // false
 ```

-Note than the same `publications` object is required both on the server and the client.
+Note that the same `publications` object must be provided both on the server and the client.
 Also note the client may use the resultant selector function.

+## Security

+An attacker may modify the `clientPublications.addPublication` call on the client
+or issue one of their own.

+Feathers supports multiple service events filters for a method,
+and a mutation must satisfy them all before being emitted to the client.
+You can therefore add filters both before and after the `serverPublications` call
+to establish any additional security you need.

 ## Installation